DSC_0218-006.JPG

 The Mythical Walk of Reykjavík - become acquainted with the Elves, Trolls and Mythical Beings of Iceland

 The summer of 2019 was unusually sunny in Reykjavík.
 So instead of travelling around Iceland like I usually do, I only made one trip up north and stayed in Reykjavík to enjoy the sunshine.
-I checked out what my city Reykjavík had to offer in terms of guided tours.
-Top photo: The Mythical Walk of Reykjavík The oldest house in Reykjavík is in Aðalstræti, not counting the one on Viðey island I was intrigued by the name of one tour I found - the Icelandic Mythical Walk | Trolls, Elves & Hidden People.
-As you, who read my travel-blog, know then I have dedicated many travel-blogs to the my
+I checked out what my city, Reykjavík, had to offer in terms of guided tours.
+Top photo: The Mythical Walk of Reykjavík The oldest house in Reykjavík is in Aðalstræti, not counting the one on Viðey island.
+I was intrigued by the name of one tour I found - the Icelandic Mythical Walk | Trolls, Elves & Hidden People.
+As you, who read my travel blog, know, I have dedicated many travel blogs to the

 Fancy tasting some authentic Icelandic Whisky at the Eimverk Distillery?